Paiute Indian Tribe of Utah: Termination and restoration

 During the period from the 1940s to 1960s, in which the Indian termination policy was enforced, The Paiute Indian Tribe was targeted for termination.
 On 1 September 1954 the US Congress passed Termination of Federal Supervision over the Paiute Indians of Utah U.S. Code, Title 25, Sections 741–60.
 The legislation at §742 specified that the included bands were the Shivwits, Kanosh, Koosharem, and Indian Peaks Bands of the Paiute Indian Tribe (omitting the Cedar Band).
-As with other termination agreements, the Act provided for termination of federal trusts and distribution of tribal lands to individuals or a tribally organized entity.
+As with other termination agreements, the act provided for termination of federal trusts and distribution of tribal lands to individuals or a tribally organized entity.
 It had provisions to preserve the tribal water rights and a special education program to assist tribal members in learning how to earn a living, conduct affairs, and assume their responsibilities as citizens.
 The Bureau of Land management terminated tribal trusts on 1 March 1957 as did the Indian Health Service.

 On 3 April 1980, Congress passed the Paiute Indian Tribe of Utah Restoration Act, Public Law 96-227 94 Stat.
 317, which restored the federal trust relationship of the Shivwits, Kanosh, Koosharem, and Indian Peaks Bands of the Paiute Indian Tribe and restored and reaffirmed that the Cedar Band was part of the Tribe.
 The law acknowledged that the Kanosh, Koosharem, and Indian Peaks Bands had lost their lands as a result of termination and that the Cedar Band had never had any.
 It proposed to develop within two years of enactment a plan to secure reservation land for the tribe not to exceed 15,000 acres.
 The Bureau of Land management reinstituted the federal trust on 43,576.99 acres concurrent with the enactment of the statute.

-Today
+21st century

 The Paiute Indian Tribe of Utah's tribal headquarters is located in Cedar City, Utah.
 As of 2006, 840 people were enrolled in the tribe.
 The Utah Paiute's tribal chairperson is Tamra "Tami" Borchardt-Slayton and their vice-chairperson is Patrick Charles.

 The Paiute Tribe made national news when former Chairperson Gari Pikyavit Lafferty was impeached in 2015.
 After accepting gifts from Washington Redskins owner Dan Snyder which were ostensibly made in an attempt to induce the tribe to publicly endorse the team's controversial name, the Tribal Council charged Gari Pikyavit Lafferty, then tribal chairperson, on March 26, 2015, with violating the tribe's Ethics Ordinance, Constitution and Standards of Conduct as well as ignoring the express directives of the Tribal Council, interfering with internal band matters and misusing her title.

 The Paiute Indian Tribe of Utah operates its own programs for health, behavioral care, housing, education, and economic development.
 Proposed economic development enterprises include geothermal plants, agricultural projects, convenience stores, gift shops, restaurants, hotels, and cultural centers.